Frequently asked questions

 - you have extra heating costs because you spend a lot of time at home because you are sick or have a disability

 - you have extra travel costs because you travel to a doctor or hospital or you care for a relative or friend.

 You will be asked to give evidence of your expenditure (the money you have going out).
 This could be a copy of a bill or your bank statements.
 You should also provide any information about your circumstances that make things difficult for you financially.

-If you would like to know more please contact us.
+If you would like to know more please contact the benefits team

 You may also be able to get help from the advice agencies see:-